NCES CCD 2024-25 7 schools MO

 Branson school enrollment varies 3.5× across entities

 Branson school enrollment ranges from 415 students (lowest) to 1,469 students (highest), a spread of 1,054 students.
 That relatively narrow ratio reflects an unusually homogeneous school portfolio for a city this size.
-Per-school staffing, programme depth, and capital-renovation cycles often diverge inside the same city based on enrollment shape, a 200-student magnet runs a different operational model than a 2,000-student comprehensive high school.
+Per-school staffing and program breadth can differ sharply at opposite ends of that enrollment range, so the city average should not be treated as a typical campus.

-student-teacher ratio is the simplest comparative metric but it does not capture the full picture: the ratio counts FTE classroom teachers against total enrollment, push-in specialists, English-language aides, special-education co-teachers, and counselors are not included in most reporting Sitting just under the national figure still leaves meaningful room for sub-unit variation that the aggregate number hides.
-Variation between sub-units within Branson is typically wider than the Branson-aggregate figure suggests.
+student-teacher ratio is the simplest comparative metric but it does not capture the full picture: the ratio counts FTE classroom teachers against total enrollment, push-in specialists, English-language aides, special-education co-teachers, and counselors are not included in most reporting Variation between sub-units within Branson is typically wider than the Branson-aggregate figure suggests.

 # School Score